ajramos/cloud-certs/gcp-pcne-cert.md

 2. The service connection policy references a service class
 3. A consumer service administrator deploys a managed service.
     - Google producer Service Attachments can be found using the UI or a describe command
-    - Self-hosted and third-party service attachments URI’s may be shared programmatically or through email
+    - Self-hosted and third-party service attachments URI's may be shared programmatically or through email
 4. The producer receives the consumer's connectivity configuration and passes this information to a service connection map
 5. PSC service connectivity automation creates an endpoint in the consumer VPC network.
 This endpoint connects to a service attachment in the producer VPC network.